Configure your system

 Setting the Zone field to ORIG_FID will ensure that you get statistics for each tree separately.
-This attribute is the unique ID from the original CoconutTrees layer.
+This attribute is the unique ID from the original DetectPalms layer.

-The output table is added to the bottom of your Contents pane.
+The output table is added to the bottom of the Contents pane.
 If you open it, you'll see the original FID value and a column called MEAN containing the average VARI value.
-You'll join this table to the PalmTreesBuffer layer to get a feature class with both the Confidence score and the average VARI for each detected palm tree.
+You'll join this table to the PalmTreeBuffer layer to get a feature class with the average VARI for each detected palm tree.

-- In the Join Field tool, enter the following parameters and click Run:
+- In the Join Field tool, enter the following parameters:

 - For Input Join Field, choose ORIG_FID.